godotengine/godot-contributing-docs/organization/areas.rst

 ..
 Regarding maintainers:
    - Generally, the maintainers should correspond to the respective GitHub teams.
+   - "Members" are maintainers here, and "Maintainers" are team leads.
    - Before adding a maintainer, ask them if they want to be mentioned here.
    - In particular, ask them how they'd like to be referred to.
    - If you are a maintainer, you can also open a PR to add yourself, if you are on the respective GitHub team.